parse-community/parse-server-push-adapter/README.md

 }
 ```

+### Firebase Cloud Messaging (FCM)

+This section contains some considerations when using FCM, regardless of the destination ecosystems the push notification is sent to.

 #### Google Cloud Service Account Key

 The Firebase console allows to easily create and download a Google Cloud service account key JSON file with the required permissions.
 Instead of setting `firebaseServiceAccount` to the path of the JSON file, you can provide an object representing a Google Cloud service account key: